Don (2007 film)

 Don is a 2007 Indian Telugu-language action drama film written and directed by Raghava Lawrence.
 Produced by M. L. Kumar Chowdary under the Sri Keerthi Creations banner, the film features Nagarjuna in the lead role, alongside Anushka, Lawrence, Kelly Dorji, and Nikita.
 Lawrence also made his debut as a music composer with this film.
+The film has emerged as a Blockbuster at the box office, grossing ₹59 crore worldwide on a ₹26 crore budget.
+The film has also earned a strong worldwide distributor share of ₹36 crore, second highest ever for a Telugu film.

-The film was released on 20 December 2007 and performed well at the box office.
+The film was released on 20 December 2007.
 It was later dubbed into Hindi as Don No. 1 in 2008 and in Tamil under the same title.
 Additionally, it was remade in other languages, including Bangladeshi as Don Number 1 (2012) and Oriya as Don (2010).

 Plot

 1987: Surya, also known as Suri, escapes from the police after avenging his parents’ murder by killing the gangster responsible.
 During his escape, he encounters a drug dealer exploiting young boys to sell drugs.
 Raghava, one of the boys, resists the dealer's demands, fearing police apprehension.
 In response, the drug dealer begins tormenting Raghava.
-Surya intervenes by killing the dealer, and Raghava, impressed by Surya's actions, expresses his desire to join him.
-The other boys follow suit, forming a close bond with Surya and eventually becoming his loyal allies.
+Suri intervenes by killing the dealer, and Raghava, impressed by Suri's actions, expresses his desire to join him.
+The other boys follow suit, forming a close bond with Suri and eventually becoming his loyal allies.

-2007: Surya, now a benevolent don with a golden heart, rules the underworld of Andhra Pradesh alongside his trusted lieutenant and sworn brother, Raghava.
+2007: Suri, now a benevolent don with a golden heart, rules the underworld of Andhra Pradesh alongside his trusted lieutenant and sworn brother, Raghava.
 Together, they not only maintain control but also assist the police in dismantling corrupt activities.
 Meanwhile, Stephen, a ruthless don from Mumbai, seeks to expand his criminal empire into Andhra Pradesh.
 Known for his brutality, Stephen had earlier killed a rival don in Goa under gruesome circumstances, taking the rival's wife as a concubine and seizing control of the region.
 To gather intelligence on the local underworld, Stephen sends his henchman, S. P. Bhushan, to learn more about the state's dominant don.

 No one in the police department knows who the traitor is, and Bhushan is appointed by the Inspector General of Police (I.G.) to handle Stephen's case.
 Bhushan approaches every influential person in the state.
-All except Seshu—an industrialist in a pharmaceutical company and Surya's former business partner—reject Stephen's proposal.
-After Surya learns this, Seshu is killed by Surya's men.
+All except Seshu—an industrialist in a pharmaceutical company and Suri's former business partner—reject Stephen's proposal.
+After Suri learns this, Seshu is killed by Suri's men.
 Later, Bhushan rapes and kills a minister's daughter whom he had seen during the meeting with the minister.
-In retaliation, Surya kills Bhushan in a pub.
-To protect Surya, Raghava and the public spread the story that the rape victim killed Bhushan in self-defense.
-Eventually, Surya reveals the truth about Bhushan, reconciles with the I.G., and advises him that every officer in the department should be verified to ensure they are not corrupt, traitors, or spies.
-The I.G. seeks forgiveness, and Surya forgives him.
+In retaliation, Suri kills Bhushan in a pub.
+To protect Suri, Raghava and the public spread the story that the rape victim killed Bhushan in self-defense.
+Eventually, Suri reveals the truth about Bhushan, reconciles with the I.G., and advises him that every officer in the department should be verified to ensure they are not corrupt, traitors, or spies.
+The I.G. seeks forgiveness, and Suri forgives him.